fuad-zein/20211120-Refactory.id/README.md

 You can run in the terminal with:

 - `cd mini-app`: to enter its directory.
-- `npm install`: to install the dependencies
+- `npm install`: to install the dependencies.
-- `npm start`: to run the program
+- `npm start`: to run the program.